 As you can see the outcome was pretty epic.

 Texas Tech saw a 15% reply rate from their followers who were Snapping back #WreckEm, Guns Up and Go Raiders from all corners of the globe (seriously, Raiders are everywhere)

-We’re looking forward to another big weekend ahead — in case you’re keeping track, here’s who we’re cheering for at mish*:
+We’re looking forward to another big week ahead.
+In case you’re keeping track, here’s who we still got in our client bracket at Mish*:

 Want to chat more about integrating your fans into your Storytelling?
 Let’s chat.

 *we love all our clients equally

 This year’s March Madness kicked off with additional excitement in the Mish Guru offices (this type of chat usually resides cleanly within the Slack channel properly titled #sports).